Do what thou wilt shall be the whole of the Law.

 Oh, and the “Oooga Booga” stuff?
 Purely a matter of perspective…

 In the end, call Thelema a religion if you so choose.
 Whether anyone else agrees is simply none of your concern.

 Let us begin with just a little bit of etymology, that’s basically the study of the history of words, not to be confused with entomology, the study of insects.

 Thelema, as stated above, is a Greek word.
 It looks like this – θέλημα.
-It can be pronounced several different ways.
-The most common being Theh-LEE-mah or Theh-LAY-mah.
+Pronounced several different ways, most commonly Theh-LEE-mah or Theh-LAY-mah.
 As usual there are several definitions of the word.
 For our purposes we are going to use the word “Will” as the definition, but I would encourage you to take a look at some of its other meanings as well.

 Interestingly, the word Thelema is rarely used in classical Greek where it refers more to desire, even sexual desire, than to a “higher” will.
 It is frequently used in the Koine Greek translation of ancient Hebrew scriptures called the Septuagint.
 According to Thayer and Smith’s Greek Lexicon, the King James version of the New Testament has translated the word no less than 64 times.
 As “will” 62 times, once as “desire” and once as “pleasure.”
 In a 5th century sermon, St. Augustine gave the injunction “Love, and what thou wilt, do.”
 Early Christian writings sometimes use the word to refer to the human will (John 1:12-13), and even the will of God’s adversary, the Devil (2 Timothy 2:26), but most often use it in reference to God’s will.
 One example being in The Lord’s Prayer (Matthew 6:10).